sj971/sj971.github.io/_posts/2014-3-3-Hello-World.md

 The dataset consisted of an archive of sales listings from a popular, underground marketplaces known as 'Evolution'.
 Listings were scraped at semi-regular intervals between January 2014 and March 2015, and were downloaded in their original, raw HTML format from a publicly available archive [give link]

-[give example pic of HTML]
+[give example pic of HTML, and associated website page picture]

 ## Cleaning the Data (D1)

-Parsing and cleaning data from approximately half-a-million HTML listings requires patience, and mutliple processing tools.
-I employed standard Python packages (e.g., Beautiful Soup, Pandas) to extract and organize information from individual HTML listings.
+Parsing and cleaning data from approximately half-a-million HTML listings requires mutliple processing tools, and a little patience.
+I employed standard Python packages (e.g., Beautiful Soup, Pandas) to extract and organize relevant information from individual HTML listings, such as.....
 Difficulties faced in this process were....

 [show example code]